gbif/hp-legume/taxonomy/dialioideae.md

 Falcão MJA, JV Paulino, FJ Kochanovski, RC Figueiredo, JP Basso-Alves, VF Mansano.
 2020.
 Development of inflorescences and flowers in Fabaceae subfamily Dialioideae: an evolutionary overview and complete ontogenetic series for *Apuleia* and *Martiodendron*.
 Botanical Journal of the Linnean Society 193: 19–46. https://doi.org/10.1093/botlinnean/boz098

+Falcão MJDA, Sousa Da Silva G, Cardoso Pederneiras L & de Freitas Mansano V. 2023.
+Unraveling the enigma of *Androcalymma* (Fabaceae: Dialioideae): The rediscovery of a critically endangered legume genus in the heart of the Amazon.
+Phytotaxa 601 (2): 137–156. https://doi.org/10.11646/phytotaxa.601.2.2

 Zimmerman E., Herendeen PS, Lewis GP, Bruneau A. 2017.
 Floral evolution and phylogeny of the Dialioideae, a diverse subfamily of tropical legumes.
 American Journal of Botany 104: 1019–1041.

 Zimmerman, E., G. Prenner & A. Bruneau.
 2013.
 Floral ontogeny in Dialiinae (Caesalpinioideae: Cassieae), a study in organ loss and instability.
 South African Journal of Botany 89: 188–209.